haroldavis/hackaton2/README.md

-#CHALLENGE 1
+# CHALLENGE 1

-1. What is a control version?
+### 1. What is a control version?

-    Is a systmem that allows records changes of files or documents over time and where you can travel throught time in the development of a project, even if you are working with several persons at the same time.
+    _Is a systmem that allows records changes of files or documents over time and where you can travel throught time in the development of a project, even if you are working with several persons at the same time._

-2. What are the problems with not using control version?
+### 2. What are the problems with not using control version?

     - Lost time.
     - Disorder.